isaacnmm/pestpolicy-hugo2XX/content/posts/best-chalk-paint-for-furniture/index.md

 No priming or sanding is necessary prior to its application.

 The paint is durable on your furniture and a good medium to hide imperfections due to its thick nature.
-Pros:
-- Dries within 30 minutes
-- Excellent coverage
-- Easy application
-- It is eco-friendly
-- No VOC and is odorless
-- Hides imperfections
+Pros: - Dries within 30 minutes - Excellent coverage - Easy application - It is eco-friendly - No VOC and is odorless - Hides imperfections

-Cons:
-- Some people have ended up painting more than two coats
+Cons: - Some people have ended up painting more than two coats

+> See Also: > Staining your Pressure Treated Wood

 ###  [4.
 KILZ 00004804 Chalk Decorative Paint, 1 Quart](https://www.amazon.com/dp/B07GFF1DDC/?tag=p-policy-20)